LeeChangYoon/Machine-Learning/README.md

 # Machine-Learning
-Machine Learning: Basic to MNIST
+Machine Learning: MNIST the basic of the ML

 Before starting ML
 ==================